6syx/nationbot/README.md

 If you click this button, it will create a version of nation bot in repl.
 Configure the config as you'd like and then run it.
 It will open a link in the top right.
 In repl, the .env file will be hidden on the left bar as its own tab.
-You will have to input the COOKIE and TOKEN keys again.
+You will have to input the COOKIE and TOKEN keys again

-repl wont let you run this because they're too downgraded, workaround soon

 ![repl .env](https://cdn.upload.systems/uploads/WPbmUgy2.png)